-We hope we will be rejoined with our family, but since Jesus said there is no marriage in the world to come we are not sure how this will work out.
+We hope we will be rejoined with our family, but since Jesus said there is no marriage in the world to come, we are not sure how this will work out.

-How governing the nations fits in with resting in peace in our mansion we are not sure.
+We are not sure how governing the nations fits in with resting in peace in our mansion.
 Maybe we will stay in our mansion in Heaven while the Jews govern the Kingdom on the earth.

 It is generally believed that the Lord will come soon to bring us to Heaven.
 Numerous Christians are looking for an any-moment “rapture” in which they will be carried up to Heaven before the rise of the Antichrist and the period of trouble known as the Great Tribulation.

 It seems to be a common practice now to prepare for the “rapture” by jumping up and down.
-We sent some of our young girls to a youth camp recently and they were encouraged to jump up and down to get ready for the “rapture.”
+We sent some of our young girls to a youth camp recently, and they were encouraged to jump up and down to get ready for the “rapture.”
 Personally I think a better preparation for the “rapture” would be to forgive our enemies.
 But aerobic exercises are usually helpful, especially for those of us who are older.
 Perhaps jumping up and down next to the pews would be more necessary for the older believers and those who are overweight since the boys and girls jump around too much already.
 Perhaps some of the aftershocks we are experiencing now in California are actually believers preparing for the “rapture.”

 We can’t talk about the weather since the weather is always perfect.
-Since there are no responsibilities, except perhaps for governing the nations of the earth, no trouble, no pain, no suffering of any kind, no death, just endless joy and peace.
+There are no responsibilities, except perhaps for governing the nations of the earth, no trouble, no pain, no suffering of any kind, no death, just endless joy and peace.
 Do we just rest forever?
 Is there anything to do?
 Can we do whatever we want?
+Will our personality be changed to where we are content to do nothing of significance?
+Maybe there are computers or other items of interest.

 Will it be possible to sin?

-If two people want the same thing, how will this be resolved?
-It seems when Satan and God were in Heaven together they both wanted the same thing.
+If two people want the same thing, how will this conflict be resolved?
+It seems when Satan and God were in Heaven together, they both wanted the same thing.

 Adam and Eve possessed many of the blessings we have mentioned.
 Yet they brought ruin into Paradise.
 Will we be able to sin and bring ruin into Heaven?
 What will change us so we no longer can sin?

 Some have said we will be praising God for ten thousand years.
 I have noticed that fifteen minutes is a long time for people to praise God unless there is a special Presence of God in the meeting.
 Perhaps there will be such a Presence of God that we will be able to praise God for ten thousand years.
-Are you really looking forward to this or are you tired and desire to rest for awhile?
+Are you really looking forward to this, or are you tired and want to rest for awhile?

-Are you deeply interested in a mansion or do you care more for who will be in the mansion?
-Would you rather be in a mansion with people you don’t care about or in a tarpaper shack with people you love?
+Are you deeply interested in a mansion, or do you care more for who will be in the mansion?
+Would you rather be in a mansion with people you don’t care about, or in a tarpaper shack with people you love?
 What does your answer tell us about your deepest desires?